ppy/osu-wiki/wiki/Glossary/en.md

 A deathstream is a very long stream whose objects follow each other in a very rapid succession and/or in confusing patterns.
 These usually causes the player to lose their stamina very quickly and potentially fail the beatmap.

-It is heavily sugguested to only use deathstreams when a beatmap hints it and/or has a high BPM.
+It is heavily suggested to only use deathstreams when a beatmap hints it and/or has a high BPM.
 This should **not** be used to overmap!

 ### Difficulty stars